Learning in repeated auctions: Statistical Learning Theory Tools for Revenue Maximization

 \end{definition2}

-In order to use concentration bounds, we need to bound the possible revenue of an auction over all possible values vectors.
-Hence, for the next theorem, we will restrict ourselves to distributions with support included in $[0,H]^n$ and to the class of ex-post individually-rational auctions.
-A key result from the learning theory is the following \citep{koltchinskii2002empirical,bartlett2002model}. \begin{theorem2} Let $\mathcal{A}$ be a class of ex-post individually-rational auctions and $\mathcal{F}$ a distribution over values vectors space $\mathcal{X}$ bounded by $H$.
-Then, for any $\delta > 0$, with probability $1-\delta$ over a dataset $S_T=(\textbf{x}_1,\dots,\textbf{x}_T) \sim \mathcal{F}^T$, it holds:
+In order to use classical concentration bounds, possible revenue of an auction should be uniformly bounded over all possible values vectors.
+Hence, the scope of the next theorem, which is a key result from the learning theory \citep{koltchinskii2002empirical,bartlett2002model}, is restricted to distributions with support included in $[0,H]^n$ and to the class of ex-post individually-rational auctions. \begin{theorem2} Let $\mathcal{A}$ be a class of ex-post individually-rational auctions and $\bF$ a distribution over values vectors space $\boldsymbol{\mathcal{X}}$ bounded by $H$.
+Then, for any $\delta > 0$, with probability $1-\delta$ over a dataset $S_T=(\textbf{x}_1,\dots,\textbf{x}_T) \sim \bF^{\otimes T}$, it holds:

-\end{theorem2} As a consequence, computing the Rademacher complexity bounds the estimation error for all the auctions in the hypothesis class.
-Unfortunately, in most cases, it is quite challenging to do it.
-So weaker concepts, the Vapnik-Chervonenkis (VC) dimension (for the binary-class problem) and the pseudo-dimension (for the real-valued hypothesis classes), were introduced.
-They can be used to establish generalization bounds and are easier to compute than the Rademacher complexity since they are pure combinatorial notions. \begin{definition2} Let $\mathcal{A}$ be a set of hypothesis on $\mathcal{X}$.
-A dataset $S_T= (\textbf{x}_1,\dots, \textbf{x}_T) \in \mathcal{X}^T$ is pseudo-shattered by $\mathcal{A}$ if there exists $(\theta_1,\dots,\theta_T) \in \mathds{R}^T$, such that for all $(c_1,\dots,c_T) \in \{-1,1\}^T$, there exists $a \in \mathcal{A}$ such that
+\end{theorem2} As a consequence, computing the Rademacher complexity bounds the estimation error for all the auctions in the hypotheses class.
+Unfortunately, in most cases, this task is quite challenging.
+So weaker concepts, the Vapnik-Chervonenkis (VC) dimension (for the binary-class problem) and the pseudo-dimension (for the real-valued hypotheses classes), were introduced.
+They can be used to establish generalization bounds and are easier to compute than the Rademacher complexity since they are pure combinatorial notions. \begin{definition2} Let $\mathcal{A}$ be a set of hypotheses on $\boldsymbol{\mathcal{X}}$.
+A dataset $S_T= (\textbf{x}_1,\dots, \textbf{x}_T) \in \boldsymbol{\mathcal{X}}^T$ is pseudo-shattered by $\mathcal{A}$ if there exists $(\theta_1,\dots,\theta_T) \in \mathds{R}^T$, such that for all $(c_1,\dots,c_T) \in \{-1,1\}^T$, there exists $a \in \mathcal{A}$ such that

 If this $(\theta_1,\ldots,\theta_m)$ exists, it witnesses the shattering.
-The pseudo-dimension of $\mathcal{A}$ is the cardinality of the largest set of points in $\mathcal{X}$ that can be pseudo-shattered by $\mathcal{A}$.
+The pseudo-dimension of $\mathcal{A}$ is the cardinality of the largest set of points in $\boldsymbol{\mathcal{X}}$ that can be pseudo-shattered by $\mathcal{A}$.